apache/sedona/docs/setup/docker.md

 ./docker/sedona-spark-jupyterlab/build.sh 3.4.1 1.4.1
 ```

+`build_mode` is optional.
+If its value is not given or is `local`, the script will build the image locally.
+Otherwise, it will start a cross-platform compilation and push images directly to DockerHub.

 ### Build the image against the latest Sedona master

 Requirements: docker ([How?](https://docs.docker.com/engine/install/)), JDK <= 19, maven3